demisto/content/Packs/McAfeeMVisionCASB/Integrations/McAfeeMVisionCASB/README.md

+### Additional information
 Skyhigh CASB is a cloud-based, multi-tenant service that enables Cloud Discovery and Risk Monitoring, Cloud Usage Analytics, Cloud Access and Control.
-This integration was integrated and tested with version 1 of McAfee MVision CASB
+This integration was integrated and tested with version 1 of McAfee MVision CASB.

 ### API limitations

-Do to [API](https://success.myshn.net/Skyhigh_CASB/Skyhigh_CASB_APIs/Incidents_API/02_Incidents_API_Paths#_responses_3) limitations keep in mind that over time the integration can start to work more slowly.
+Do to [API](https://success.myshn.net/Skyhigh_CASB/Skyhigh_CASB_APIs/Incidents_API/02_Incidents_API_Paths#_responses_3) limitations, keep in mind that over time the integration can start to work more slowly.
-The solution is to restart the last-run
+The solution is to restart the last-run.

 ## Configure McAfee MVision CASB on Cortex XSOAR